Teredell/FCC/007 - Object Oriented Programming/OOP README.md

 Lesson 11: Lesson 9 seems a little less redundant now, as there are different types of properties. own properties and prototype properties. (where prototype ones are made for all, just reiterating).

 Lesson 12: In addition to lesson 8, which is better to use, wee can also check if an object has been made using the .constructor method which will return true or false.

+Lesson 13: You can add multiple prototype items to the function in an object of it's own.

+Lesson 14: following on from 13, HOWEVER do not forget to firstly set COnstructor: nameOfFunction - if you don't then testing if it's a constrcutor will fail.

+Lesson 15: Some slight confusion here but you can check if an object is a prototypeOf, which seems to conflict with checking if it's been made using the constructporor hasOwnPorpoerties, but it's another way to check.
+It is a prototype of the object as a whole.

+Lesson 16: So my above confusion is a little better understood after this lesson. beagle is a prototype of Dog and Dog is a prototype of Object - as in Object supercededs everything!

+Lesson 17: This seems to be setting up for more parent/child object stuiff, but does not deliver properly.
+I understand where it's going but it should have delivered a working example.

+Lesson 18: I think i know where this is going and it might be going the long way around, let see.
+Anyway using the new keyword is not the best way to create objects anymore, at least in this example, maybe its only with inheritance its not the best.
+Now we use let someObject = Object.crates(SuperObject.prototype);

+Lesson 19: Ok, i think, awkwardly, it brought it together. create top level (or super type or parent) object, create next level down object and then do nextLelvelDownObject.prototype = Object.create(topLevelObject.prototype) to inherit the properties in the top level one. then you can create instances of the bottom level one that have the propertirs.

+Lesson 20: After seting up this structure one needs to remember to change the constructor in each individual middle level object.